 Six unique ideas for your alps elopement adventure include:

 - Book a helicopter ride over the alps to your own private elopement location.
-We have a post about planning helicopter elopements that you can read here.
+I have a post about planning helicopter elopements that you can read here.

 - Climb a via-ferrata with a guide in the Italian Dolomites